UKMO & the Major Feedbacks Omitted from the RCP scenarios for IPCC AR5 (2015)

 This document below quotes

-[a] UKMO remarks made on the record to the Environmental Audit Committee (EAC) Enquiries in 2009 and
+[a] UKMO remarks made on the record & under oath to the Environmental Audit Committee (EAC) Enquiries in 2009 and

-In [b] the UKMO itself had said major feedback effects had been ommited from its climate modelling.
+The UKMO later admitted that feedback effects had been ommited from its climate modelling.

 Click the image to go full size